Brood X cicadas threatened by 'death-zombie fungus' that eats away at their butts

-The much-awaited Brood X cicadas are now emerging across the eastern US for a massive mating frenzy 17 years in the making.
-To succeed in their procreation efforts, they'll need to avoid getting devoured by animals, but they may also have to battle a strange parasitic fungus that controls their minds and forces them to mate like mad to infect other insects.
+The much-awaited cicadas of Brood X are now emerging across the eastern US for a massive mating frenzy 17 years in the making.
+To succeed in procreating, they'll need to avoid getting devoured by animals, but some may also have to battle a bizarre parasitic fungus that controls their minds and forces them to mate like mad to infect their fellow insects.

 The fungus Massospora has chemicals like the ones found in hallucinogenic mushrooms, according to a study by researchers from West Virginia University published in PLOS Pathogens in 2020.

-The way Massospora fungus spores attack cicadas sounds like a horror film.
-The spores eat away at the cicada's rear, abdomen and even its genitals, depositing even more fungal spores for the cicada to transmit to other cicadas like an STD.
+The way Massospora fungus spores attack cicadas sounds like something straight out of a horror film.
+The spores start to infect the bugs before they emerge from underground and eat away at the cicada's rear, abdomen and even its genitals.
+The spores deposit even more fungal spores for the cicada to transmit to other cicadas like an STD.

 The cicadas body parts "wear away like an eraser on a pencil," study co-author Brian Lovett said in a statement.
 If that's not horrifying enough, cicada expert John Lill of George Washington University described Massospora as a "death-zombie fungus" in the Evansville Courier & Press last week.